Entropy Symmetrization and High-Order Accurate Entropy Stable Numerical Schemes for Relativistic MHD Equations: Numerical Experiments

 In our computations, the domain $[0,1]$ is divided into $N$ uniform cells, and periodic boundary conditions are specified.
-The time stepsize is taken as $\Delta t = 0.4 \Delta x^{\frac64} $ and $\Delta t = 0.4 \Delta x^{\frac54} $ for $\tt EC6$ and $\tt ES 5$, respectively, in order to make the error in spatial discretizations dominant in the present case.
+The time step-size is taken as $\Delta t = 0.4 \Delta x^{\frac64} $ and $\Delta t = 0.4 \Delta x^{\frac54} $ for $\tt EC6$ and $\tt ES 5$, respectively, in order to make the error in spatial discretization dominant in the present case.
 Tables \ref{tab:acc1} and \ref{tab:acc2} list the numerical errors at $t = 0.5$ in the numerical velocity component $v_2$ and the corresponding convergence rates for the $\tt EC4$, $\tt ES4$, $\tt EC6$ and $\tt ES 5$ schemes at different grid resolutions.
-The convergence behavior for $v_3$, $B_2$ and $B_3$ are similar and omitted.
+The convergence behaviors for $v_3$, $B_2$ and $B_3$ are similar and omitted.
 We clearly observe that the expected convergence orders of the schemes are achieved accordingly.
 Figure \ref{fig:ex1} displays the evolution of discrete total entropy $\sum_{i} {\mathcal E} ( {\bf U}_i (t) ) \Delta x$, which approximates $\int_0^1 {\mathcal E} ( {\bf U}(x,t) ) dx $ that remains conservative for this smooth problem.
 For the entropy stable schemes, the discrete total entropy is not constant and slowly decays due to the numerical dissipation, but we observe convergence with grid refinement, while for the entropy conservative schemes, it is nearly constant with time as expected.

 \end{expl}